Eidansoft/pi_docker_openvpn/README.md

 ## Create all needed stuff
 In order to put the server up&running for the very first time, we must create some configuration files, keys and certificates.

+First thing first, you must configure some specific values for your VPN.

+* At the `openvpn_client.conf` you must set the domain and the port you want to use for your server.
+The domain you must be the owner, or create one at www.no-ip.com and point it to your VPN Server.
+The line to update is `remote myserver.ddns.net 1194`.

+Now we can proceed to generate the files.
 To generate all this needed files you must start the docker container with a volume mounted at /mnt (with `-v YOUR_FOLDER:/mnt`), at this folder mounted the container will save for you all the files.
 For example, to run the container and save the generated files at current folder ($PWD) you must run:

-    sudo docker run -it --name test --rm -v $PWD:/mnt openvpnserver /bin/bash
+    sudo docker run -it --name configuration --rm -v $PWD:/mnt openvpnserver /bin/bash

 Once you have started the container you can call the scripts in order to execute the different tasks: